armadillu/ofxRemoteUI/README.md

 Enums must be consecutive so that each enum item is +1 the previous one for them to work.

 When loading a preset, it might be that the preset doesnt specify values for all your current params.
 If so, the params whose values havent been modified by the preset will show a small warning sign for a few seconds.

+Automatic discovery relies on each server advertising itself (its hostname, app name and port) on port 25748.

+OFX_REMOTEUI_SERVER_SETUP() assigns a random port the first time the app is launched, and it uses that same port on successive launches.
+You can also manually specify a port by supplying it OFX_REMOTEUI_SERVER_SETUP(10000);

 ## To Do